lux1778/Dawid-Jasinski/README.md

-# Hello! :boom:
+# :boom: Hello!

-## About me
+## :mag: About me

-##### ZSI Kielce student, IT enthusiast and website technologies passionate.
+##### :computer: ZSI Kielce student, IT enthusiast and website technologies passionate.
-##### I like doing new website projects and getting into new technologies.
+##### :computer: I like doing new website projects and getting into new technologies.
 I did a little bit of React and jQuery before, currently learning Django.
-##### Constantly learning and developing myself...
+##### :computer: Constantly learning and developing myself...